Marc-Harony/CinemaAtHome/docker/radarr/README.md

 ```
 </details>

-Then, we ask the container to use the network `docker_net` with `networks: #1` and we expose the port `PORTS` of the container to the host.
+Then, we ask the container to use the network `docker_net` with `networks: #1` and we expose the port `7878` of the container to the host.

-- 80:80   is the default port for HTTP
+- 7878:7878   is the default port for Radarr's WebGUI.
--

-> ⚠️ *At the end of the configuration, you will have to comment or remove the `- 81:81` section as we don't want to expose the WebGUI ports of the host.*
+> ⚠️ *At the end of the configuration, you will have to comment or remove the entire `ports:` section as we don't want to expose the WebGUI ports of the host.*

 The part `networks: #2` is different from the [`Jellyfin` service](../jellyfin/compose.yml).
 We are using an external network called `jellyfin_docker_net`.
 This network is created in the `compose.yml` file of the `Jellyfin` service.
-This way, the `Jellyfin` service and the `Proxy` service will be able to communicate with each other and also with all the other services in the same network.
+This way, the `Jellyfin` service and the `Radarr` service will be able to communicate with each other and also with all the other services in the same network.

 # Run the container
 To run the container, you can use the following command: